Robbbbbbbbb/EFTSuite-Public/README.md

 **Build Fails with "setup.sh not found":**
 Ensure you are running `docker build .` from the root of the project folder, not inside a subdirectory.

+# Security Warning

+**Never, ever expose this to the internet**
+This is not a multi-tenant product and is not tested against OWASP to securely expose to the internet.
+It it intended to be spun up on Docker, your prints generated, and the container destroyed.
+Never host this app on the internet for yourself or anyone else to use.